jtippett/jjfs/docs/user-guide.md

    ```bash
    jjfs install
    ```
-   This configures jjfsd to start automatically on login (using launchd on macOS or systemd on Linux).
+   This configures jjfsd to start automatically on login using launchd on macOS or systemd on Linux.

-4. **Verify daemon is running:**
+4. **Verify the daemon runs:**
    ```bash
    jjfs status
    # Output: Daemon: running